hpcleuven/VscDocumentation/source/access/where_can_i_store_what_kind_of_data.rst

    -  Location available as $VSC_HOME
    -  The data stored here should be relatively small, and not generating very intense I/O during jobs.
-      Its main purpose is to stora all kinds of configuration files are stored, e.g., ssh-keys, .bashrc, or MATLAB, and Eclipse configuration, ...
+      Its main purpose is to store all kinds of configuration files are stored, e.g., ssh-keys, .bashrc, or MATLAB, and Eclipse configuration, ...
    -  Performance is tuned for the intended load: reading configuration